tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 trait actually fits HTTP clients as well.
 One can imagine a client `Handler` that accepts some request and asynchronously sends it to someone on the internet.
 Our `Timeout` wrapper is actually useful here as well.
-`JsonContentType` probably isn't, since it's not the clients job to set response headers.
+`JsonContentType` probably isn't, since it's not the client's job to set response headers.

 Since our `Handler` trait is useful for defining both servers and clients,